|

 Both Salons are programmed by a lottery draw.
 Films are shown in the order that they are picked out of the hat.

+September 5, 2002 "Second best in fest" The Coast.
 Feeling rejected by the Atlantic Film Festival?
 Did your magnum opus, the product of your blood, sweat and tears become

 victim of a cold letter stating "We're sorry, your film has not been accepted"?
 Welcome to the Salon des Refuses Atlantique.